ayoubabozer/kickstarter/Readme.md

     ```
      docker build -t <tag_name> .
      ```

-    don't forget the dot.
+     - don't forget the dot.

- 4. Create container from the docker image
+ 4. Run and create container from the docker image

      ```
-        docker create <tag_name>
+        docker run -dit <tag_name>
      ```

  5. List containers
     ```
     docker ps -a
     ```

- 5. Start the container
-    ```
-    docker start <container_ID>
-    ```

  6. Run the app in the container

       ```
       docker exec -it <container_ID> python app.py
       ```

-     -it : to make sure that it runs in interactive mode with the terminal attached.
+     - -it : to make sure that it runs in interactive mode with the terminal attached.

      - The program will ask you some question, and will predict if you are a Man or a Woman.
-     - The will output tree.png file in the docker container.
+     - The program will output tree.png file in the docker container.

- 6. Copy tree algorithm image from container to your host
+ 7. Copy tree algorithm image from container to your host

     ```
     docker cp <CONTAINER_ID>:/app/tree.png .
     ```

-    don't forget the dot again.
+    - don't forget the dot again.

 # ENJOY!.